Working towards inclusive economic growth in Nepal

 We also directly employ disadvantaged women as part of a small-sized manufacturing social enterprise, where handicrafts are made and exported overseas.

-Finally, we partner with a number of other social enterprises which employ women in the tourism and hospitality industries.
+Finally, we partner with a number of other social enterprises, such as Hands on Development, who employ women in the tourism and hospitality industries.